true-og/DuelEnhancer-OG/README.md

 # DuelEnhancer-OG

-An extension to [Duels-OG](https://github.com/true-og/Duels-OG) made for https://trueog.net.
+An extension to [Duels](https://github.com/true-og/Duels) made for https://trueog.net.

 Features:

 - When a Duel spectator is put into survival mode (presumably by worldguard), they will be removed from spectating the match and teleported back to their original location.

+Planned Features:

+- Re-implement spectator mode using GxUI-OG

 Gradle Version: 8.14.3